viskrishnan/PythonLearningProject/README.md

 3. Displays the final sum.

  <p align="center">
-ASSIGNMENT 3:Functions & Modules in Python
+Module 4:Functions & Modules in Python

 Problem Statement: Write a Python program that:
 1. Defines a function named factorial that takes a number as an argument and calculates its factorial using a loop or recursion.